 The Isom E. Fearn Access Opportunity Programs (AOP)

-The Isom E. Fearn Access Opportunity Programs (AOP) at SUNY Geneseo serves as the College's means of meeting the higher educational aspirations of academically talented students who are under-represented at the post-secondary level of education.
+The Isom E. Fearn Access Opportunity Programs (AOP) at SUNY Geneseo serves as the College's means of meeting the higher educational aspirations of academically talented students who reflect the ethnic and cultual diversity of both New York State as well as neighboring states with similar diverse student populations.
 The programs that are united under the AOP department are the Arthur O. Eve Educational Opportunity Program (EOP) and the Transitional Opportunity Program (TOP).
 While the programs serve different segments of society, they are similar in that they both provide educational access opportunities and academic support services to participants.
 Eligibility for the EOP program is both academically and economically based and the program provides students with some financial support.
 The TOP program, however, is not economically based, although TOP students may qualify for financial aid.

 The Arthur O. Eve Educational Opportunity Program (EOP), a parallel of CUNY’s SEEK programs, was extended to the State University of New York in 1968 to provide higher education to traditionally by-passed residents of New York State.
 The program is aimed at students who have the potential to complete a college degree, but do not meet the general admission requirements because their academic credentials may have been adversely affected during their high school years by economic factors.
 Applicants are required to provide specific supporting and verifying documentation before admission decisions will be rendered.
 Specific state economic guidelines must be followed, and campus interviews may be required for some applicants.